Editorial policy

 MRD attaches great importance to maintaining the acknowledged high standard of its peer-reviewed sections.
 The sections offer a selection of recent, original research on mountains, validated sustainable mountain development experiences, and reviews of the state of the art with corresponding agendas for mountain research and policy.
 Coverage ranges widely, from topics in the natural sciences to anthropological, economic, political, and sociocultural issues.
 Contributions have contemporary relevance, offer scientific insights or methodological innovations, include disciplinary, interdisciplinary, and transdisciplinary approaches, and are relevant to sustainable mountain development and policy.

 Manuscripts submitted for publication in MRD must not have been published elsewhere.
-Papers must present arguments and evidence in a concise and readable form (maximum length according to guidelines = 25,000 characters including spaces, not counting the list of references).
+Papers must present arguments and evidence in a concise and readable form (maximum length according to guidelines = 4000 words, not counting the list of references).
 They are written by scholars and development specialists from throughout the world and cover all continents.
 Contributions by authors from developing countries are encouraged.

 Reviewers of papers in all three peer-reviewed sections are requested to assess the value of the manuscript in terms of novelty, scholarship, readability, and relevance to mountains and sustainable development.
 In addition, reviewers of MountainDevelopment papers are asked to assess the practical value of the insights presented, while reviewers of MountainAgenda papers comment on the relevance of the research or policy agenda.
 For a description of MRD’s three peer-reviewed journal sections—MountainDevelopment, MountainResearch, and MountainAgenda—please consult MRD’s section policies.